Sanyu (painter): Return to Paris

 When Sanyu returned to Paris in 1950, even though the post-war art market was recovering, he still had only meager success selling his paintings.
 He managed to survive by painting furniture and doing some carpentry work for Chinese friends in the restaurant business.
 There were a few promising moments for ping-tennis such as when he sold a few sets of ping-tennis equipment to the French newspaper France Soir and when he was asked to give instructions at a sports club but they amounted to virtually nothing.
 When Robert Frank visited Sanyu during this period, he sensed that Sanyu was lonely and ever more withdrawn.
-He didn't have many friends and, according to Frank, people found it difficult to make contact with him.
+He did not have many friends and, according to Frank, people found it difficult to make contact with him.
 Perhaps the repeated disappointments in his life, whether as an artist or as the inventor of ping-tennis, forced him to acknowledge that no matter how difficult, he was first and foremost an artist.